|Nutrition Facts (per serving)|

-The main filling ingredient is onions, as indicated, as well as well as suggested optional additions of caraway and/or bacon.
+The main filling ingredient is onions, as well as suggested optional additions of caraway and/or bacon.
 This pie differs from quiche because it is baked within a yeast dough, like pizza.

 - 3 cups flour